-The status of Women in Islam cannot be questionable as Islam has given rights and privileges to women which they never had in other religions.
-But still nowadays the most common attack on Islamic morals and values is to question the status of women in Islam.
-The women respect in Islam is unique and does not have any similarity with previous systems or religions.
+The status of women in Islam cannot be questioned as Islam has given rights and privileges to women which they never had in other religions.
+But still, nowadays the most common attack on Islamic morals and values is to question the status of women in Islam.
+The women’s respect in Islam is unique and does not have any similarities with previous systems or religions.
 Let us discuss the status of women in Islam with regard to the history of Safa and Marwa.
 These are two hills close to Kaaba in Makkah.
 Muslims who perform the Hajj must run between Safa and Marwa.
 This is in memory of a mother’s sacrifice for her son.

 The great woman was Hajira (May Allah be pleased with her).
 She was the wife of Prophet Ibrahim (A.S).
-Haajar/ Hajira was the daughter of king of Egypt and Her son was Prophet Ismael (A.S).
-Hajira’s sacrifice took place when she left alone with her baby in the valley of Makkah all for the sake of Allah.
+Hajar/ Hajira was the daughter of the king of Egypt and Her son was Prophet Ismael (A.S).
+Hajira’s sacrifice took place when she left alone with her baby in the valley of Makah all for the sake of Allah.

-Ibn Abbaas (R.A) narrated the story of Haajar/Hajira, the wife of Ibraheem and the mother of his son Ismaeel.
+Ibn Abbaas (R.A) narrated the story of Hajar/Hajira, the wife of Ibraheem, and the mother of his son Ismaeel.

 Story of Hajira:

-Ibraheem brought Hajira and her son Ismaeel while she was suckling him, to a place near the Kabah under a tree on the spot of Zamzam, at the highest place in the mosque.
-During those days there was nobody in Makkah, nor was there any water.
+Ibraheem brought Hajira and her son Ismaeel while she was suckling him, to a place near the Kaabah under a tree on the spot of Zam-zam, at the highest place in the mosque.
+During those days there was nobody in Makah, nor was there any water.
 So he made them sit over there and placed near them a leather bag containing some dates, and a small water-skin containing some water, and set out homeward.
 Hazrat Hajira followed him saying: “O Ibraheem!
-Where are you going leaving us in this valley where there is no person whose company we may enjoy, nor is there anything?”
+Where are you going to leave us in this valley where there is no person whose company we may enjoy, nor is there anything?”

 “O our Lord!
-I have made some of my offspring to dwell in an uncultivable valley by Your Sacred House (the Kaabah at Makkah) in order.
-O our Lord that they may perform As‑Salaah (Iqaamat‑as‑Salaah).
-So fill some hearts among men with love towards them. and (O Allah) provide them with fruits so that they may give thanks.”[ Ibraaheem 14:37]
+I have made some of my offspring to dwell in an un cultivable valley by Your Sacred House (the Kabah at Makah) in order.
+O our Lord that they may perform As‑Salah (Iqamat‑as‑Salah).
+So fill some hearts among men with love towards them. and (O Allah) provide them with fruits so that they may give thanks.”[ Ibrahim 14:37]